microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_basic/_index.md

 * Create Azure service principal (SP)

-    To be able to complete the scenario and its related automation, Azure service principal assigned with the “Contributor” role is required.
-To create it, login to your Azure account run the below command.
+    To be able to complete the scenario and its related automation, an Azure service principal assigned with the “Contributor” role is required.
+To create it, login to your Azure account run the below PowerShell command.

     ```powershell
     Connect-AzAccount